 Description Branches to a user-defined label.

+Syntax label:

+goto label

+Examples Shows the use of a label called restart:

+declare @count smallint

+select @count = 1

+restart:

+print "yes"

+select @count = @count + 1

+while @count <=4

+goto restart

-Syntax label: goto label Examples Shows the use of a label called restart: declare @count smallint select @count = 1 restart: print "yes" select @count = @count + 1 while @count <=4 goto restart Usage • The label name must conform to the rules for identifiers and must be followed by a colon (:) when it is declared.
-It is not followed by a colon when it is used with goto. • Make the goto dependent on an if or while test, or some other condition, to avoid an endless loop between goto and the label.
-Standards ANSI SQL - Compliance level: Transact-SQL extension.
+- The label name must conform to the rules for identifiers and must be followed by a colon (:) when it is declared.
+It is not followed by a colon when it is used with goto. - Make the goto dependent on an if or while test, or some other condition, to avoid an endless loop between goto and the label.

 Permissions goto permission defaults to all users.
 No permission is required to use it.

-See also Commands ifelse, while grant
+See also Commands if...else, while

+grant

-Description Assigns permissions to individual users, groups of users, and roles.
+Assigns permissions to individual users, groups of users, and roles.
 Assigns roles to users or system or user-defined roles.

-Syntax To grant permission to access database objects: grant {all [privileges] permission_list} on { table_name [(column_list)] view_name[(column_list)] stored_procedure_name} to {public name_list role_list} [with grant option] To grant permission to use built-in functions: grant select on [builtin] builtin to { name_list role_list } To grant permission to execute certain commands: grant {all [privileges] command_list } to {public name_list role_list } To grant access on certain dbcc commands: grant dbcc { dbcc_command [on {all database }] [, dbcc_command [on {all database }],]} to { user_list role_list } To grant the default permissions for specific system tables: grant default permissions on system tables To grant a role to a user or a role: grant {role role_granted [, role_granted]} to grantee [, grantee] To switch your server user identity to any other server login and limit its use based on the target login roles: grant set proxy to role_list [restricted role role_list all system]
+Grants permission to access database objects:

+Grants permission to use built-in functions:

+'''

+grant select

+on [builtin] builtin

+to {name_list | role_list}

+'''

+Grants permission to execute certain commands:

+Grants access on certain dbcc commands:

+Grants decrypt permission on a table or a list of columns in a table.

+'''

+grant decrypt on [ owner. ]tablename[(columnname [{,columname}])]

+to {user | group | role}

+'''

+Note grant all on a table or column does not grant decrypt permission.

+Grants the default permissions for specific system tables:

+'''

+grant default permissions on system tables

+'''

+Grants a role to a user or a role:

+'''

+grant {role role_granted [, role_granted ...]}

+to grantee [, grantee...]

+'''

+Switches your server user identity to any other server login and limit its use based on the target login roles:

+'''

+grant set proxy to role_list

+[restrict role role_list | all | system]

+'''

-when used to assign permission to access database objects (the first syntax format), all specifies that all permissions applicable to the specified object are granted.
+when used to assign permission to access database objects (the first syntax format), all specifies that all permissions except decrypt applicable to the specified object are granted.
 All object owners can use grant all with an object name to grant permissions on their own objects.
+You must grant decrypt permissions separately.

 Only a System Administrator or the Database Owner can assign permission to create database objects (the third syntax format).
 When used by a System Administrator, grant all assigns all create permissions (create database, create default, create procedure, create rule, create table, and create view).
-When the Database Owner uses grant all, Adaptive Server grants all create permissions except create database, and prints an informational message.
+When the database owner uses grant all, or executes the grant all outside the master database, Adaptive Server grants all create permissions except create databaseand connect and prints an informational message.

-Specifying all does not include permission to execute set proxy or set session authorization.
+Specifying all does not include permission to execute set proxy or set session authorization, create trigger, and create encryption key.
+The system security officer much grant these explicitly.

-When used to grant set proxy to role_list, restricts the grantee from being granted any new roles when switching identities.
+When used to grant set proxy to role\list, restricts the grantee from being granted any new roles when switching identities.